ArcanaFramework/arcana/docs/source/data_model.rst

-Support for different storage techniques is provided by sub-classes of the ``DataStore`` class. ``DataStore`` sub-classes not only encapsulate where the data is stored, e.g. on local disk or remote repository, but also how the data is accessed, e.g. whether it is in BIDS format or not, or whether using the XNAT container service or purely the XNAT API.
+Support for different storage techniques is provided by sub-classes of the ``DataStore`` class. ``DataStore`` sub-classes not only encapsulate where the data is stored, e.g. on local disk or remote repository, but also how the data is accessed, e.g. whether it is in BIDS format or not, or whether to access data in an XNAT repository as exposed to the container service or purely by the XNAT API.

 There are currently four implemented ``DataStore`` sub-classes: